 Alternative 1: No Action.
-The owner or operator of a vessel landing individual fishing quota program (IFQ) red snapper, grouper, or tilefish is responsible for ensuring that the National Marine Fisheries Service (NMFS) is contacted at least 3 hours, but no more than 24 hours, in advance of landing per IFQ advance notice of landing protocols.
+The owner or operator of a vessel landing individual fishing quota program (IFQ) species (red snapper, grouper, or tilefish) is responsible for ensuring that the National Marine Fisheries Service (NMFS) is contacted at least 3 hours, but no more than 24 hours, in advance of landing per IFQ advance notice of landing regulations.

-Alternative 2: The owner or operator of a commercial reef fish permitted vessel landing commercially caught reef fish from Gulf waters is responsible for ensuring that NMFS is contacted at least 3 hours, but no more than 24 hours, in advance of landing.
-If IFQ species are to be landed, all IFQ advance notice of landings protocols must be followed.
-If no IFQ species are to be landed, information required with the advance notice of landings will include date, time, location of landing, and vessel identification number (Coast Guard registration number or state registration number).
+Alternative 2: The owner or operator of a commercial reef fish permitted vessel landing commercially caught reef fish from the Gulf is responsible for ensuring that NMFS is contacted at least 3 hours, but no more than 24 hours, in advance of landing.
+If IFQ species are to be landed, all IFQ advance notice of landings regulations must be followed.
+If no IFQ species are to be landed, information required with the advance notice of landings will include date, time, location of landing, and vessel identification number (Coast Guard certificate of documentation or state registration number).

-Alternative 3: The owner or operator of a commercial reef fish permitted vessel landing any commercially caught species from the Gulf is responsible for ensuring that NMFS is contacted at least 3 hours, but no more than 24 hours, in advance of landing.
-If IFQ species are to be landed, all IFQ advance notice of landings protocols must be followed.
-If no IFQ species are to be landed, information required with the advance notice of landings will include date, time, location of landing, and vessel identification number (Coast Guard registration number or state registration number).
+Alternative 3: The owner or operator of a commercial reef fish permitted vessel landing any commercially caught, federally managed species from the Gulf is responsible for ensuring that NMFS is contacted at least 3 hours, but no more than 24 hours, in advance of landing.
+If IFQ species are to be landed, all IFQ advance notice of landings regulations must be followed.
+If no IFQ species are to be landed, information required with the advance notice of landings will include date, time, location of landing, and vessel identification number (Coast Guard certificate of documentation or state registration number).

 All operators of vessels with a commercial reef fish permit are required to notify the National Marine Fisheries Service (NMFS) prior to departing on a trip ("hail-out") using either their vessel monitoring system (VMS) or phone.
-This applies to all trips, even those where reef fish fishing will not occurs.
-The vessel owner or operator must report to NMFS any fishery the vessel will participate in on that trip and the specific type(s) of fishing gear that will be on board the vessel.
-Although the hail-out can be done via phone, all vessels with a Gulf of Mexico (Gulf) commercial reef fish permit are required to have a working VMS onboard.
+This applies to all trips, even those where commercial reef fish fishing will not occur.
+The vessel owner or operator must report to NMFS the primary fishery they will participate in on that trip and the primary type of fishing gear that will be on board the vessel.
+However, some vessel operators may revise the gear type in their declaration if they shift to another gear (e.g., start the trip in deeper water using longline and shift to handline gear when fishing in shallower waters).
+All vessels with a Gulf commercial reef fish permit are required to have a working VMS onboard, but the hail-out can be done via the VMS phone line system.
 The VMS units are used to monitor vessel location, but can also be used to send and receive messages.
 The purpose of the VMS requirement as stated in Amendment 18A (GMFMC 2005) is to "improve enforceability of area restrictions in order to prevent excessive fishing pressure in stressed areas or on spawning aggregations of reef fish, and to enhance the ability of enforcement agencies to detect and prevent the use of fishing gear in areas where that gear is restricted because it could potentially damage sensitive habitat."